mumairofficial/khalilstemmler-website-2019/src/pages/wiki/concrete-class.md

 >> Once it's been written, it takes effort to change.

-Concrete classes can also implement an interface or extend an abstract class.
-We call the class a complete concrete class when it implements the properties and methods that the abstract class  overrides the abstract class methods that have been delegated to it from the superclass.
+Concrete classes can also **implement interfaces** and **extend abstract classes**.

+We call the class a _complete_ concrete class when it:

+- In the case of implementing an interface, fully implements the properties and methods.
+- In the case of extending an abstract class, implements the abstract methods.

-Another thing to note is that concrete classess can be instantiated and we can create objects from it.
-We can't directly instantiate an abstract class or an interface.
+Another thing to note is that <u>concrete classes can be instantiated</u> and objects can be created from it.

-If you haven't been exposed to abstract classes or interfaces, there's a good change you've been writing all your code in concrete classes.
+We <u>cannot</u> directly instantiate an abstract class or an interface.

+Beginners to object-oriented design often write the majority of their code in concrete classes, unaware of how to take advantage of abstractions to create better designs.

 ## Examples